Impact of the New E-commerce Rules on Businesses

 Key Takeaways of New Rules

 There are increased responsibilities for the e-commerce platforms towards their consumers and tightening of restrictions on e-commerce trade.
-Any enterprise which is associated with an e-commerce company, will NOT be allowed to be listed as a seller on that platform.
-For example, Amazon cannot list Appario (a subsidiary of Frontizo – JV unit of Amazon & Patni Group) as a seller as they’re associated.
+Any enterprise that is associated with an e-commerce company will NOT be allowed to be listed as a seller on that platform.
+For example, Amazon cannot list Appario (a subsidiary of Frontizo, a JV unit of Amazon & Patni Group) as a seller, as they’re associated.

 Other than this, here’s what platforms need to take care of:

-2. Appoint nodal officer/ alternate senior designated functionary to ensure adherence to the rules and provisions.
+2. Appoint a nodal officer/alternate senior designated functionary to ensure adherence to the rules and provisions.

 4. Add details of the country of origin for all products listed and recommend local alternatives for all imported goods.

-5. List out the terms and conditions which deal with their relationships with the sellers.
+5. List out the terms and conditions that deal with their relationships with the sellers.

 7. No misleading advertising and promotions to consumers